 Skip to main content

 There’s no doubt that a sudden loss of income can cause significant stress.
-In those situations where you need cash today, your emergency fund steps up to save the day.
+It’s in those situations when you need cash immediately, that’s when an emergency fund can save the day.

 What is an emergency fund?